How Do You Hire and keep Great Employees? …OR why did I really join bob.

-People are the one of most important thing is you venture.
-It will be a prediction of your success or failure and as a CEO or any other manger this is one of the thing you constantly need to evaluate and improve.
+People are the one of most important things in your venture.
+They are a prediction of your success or failure, and as a CEO or any other manger, this is one of the areas you constantly need to evaluate and improve.

 Why I Joined Bob

-Closing my first quarter at bob, I have the best of all worlds; I work with great people, help businesses rethink how to improve their businesses and build a culture of inclusion while growing a killer marketing team.
+Closing my first quarter at bob, I have the best of all worlds; I work with great people, help businesses rethink how to improve their organisations, and am helping to build a culture of inclusion whilst growing a killer marketing team.
 At times it feels like a lot, but even with an endless pile of tasks on my desk, I have never felt so excited, empowered and filled with purpose.
 Crazy and happy days indeed.

-Sharon is a serial entrepreneur – at just 16 she began her entrepreneurial career, selling lemonade to thirsty beach-goers stuck in traffic outside Tel Aviv in Israel.
+Sharon Argov is bob‘s VP of Growth.
+She is a serial entrepreneur – at just 16 she began her entrepreneurial career, selling lemonade to thirsty beach-goers stuck in traffic outside Tel Aviv in Israel.
 At 21, she started a short-term rentals business in Spain (pre-Airbnb!).
 Eventually she sold to German tourist operators.
 In the last decade, Sharon has honed her skills as an online marketing expert in various industries.
 She played an integral role in 888 holdings which floated on the London Stock Exchange with a valuation of $1.5 billion in 2005.
-She has also run her own boutique marketing agency, helping online brands and start-ups in all phase’s monetise their business models and building efficient user’s acquisition strategy.
+She has also run her own boutique marketing agency, helping online brands and start-ups in all phase’s monetise their business models and build efficient user acquisition strategies.